TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/concepts/adding-gateways/_index.md

 ## Create Gateway API Key

+Some gateways require an API Key with Link Gateway Rights to be able to connect to {{% tts %}}.
+In this section we explain how to create an API key with this right, but the procedure of creating an API key is identical for any other right as well.

 {{< tabs/container "Console" "CLI" >}}

 {{< tabs/tab "Console" >}}

-Some gateways require an API Key with Link Gateway Rights to be able to connect to {{% tts %}}.

-In order to do this, navigate to the **API Keys** menu of your gateway and select **Add API Key**.
+To do this, navigate to **API Keys** on the left hand menu of your gateway's settings and select **Add API Key**.

-Enter a name for your key, select the **Link as Gateway to a Gateway Server for traffic exchange, i.e. write uplink and read downlink** right and then press **Create API Key**.
+Enter a **Name** for your key, set the **Expiry date**, select the **Link as Gateway to a Gateway Server for traffic exchange, i.e. write uplink and read downlink** right and then press **Create API Key**.

 {{< figure src="gateway-api-key-creation.png" alt="Gateway API Key creation" >}}